 Dive!
 Kick your legs and hold your breath, because that is another one of your world class skills.
-You are capable of doing it for over four minutes, which is about the same amount of time it takes for the increasingly cheerful redneck on shore to down a bottle of brew.
+You are capable of doing it for over four minutes.
+This is about the same amount of time it takes for the increasingly cheerful redneck on shore to down a bottle of brew.
 This is about the same amount of time as a round in an MMA fight, which you do as “a side gig.”
 Because jumping off high stuff in a fire suit at your main gig isn’t dangerous enough, you gotta have a second job where you get punched in the face.

 While this athletic marvel, inspiration, and your new drinking buddy is attempting the impossible, sit there on shore.
 Grow a little concerned about how long he’s been down there.
 Tell yourself, “I’m no lifeguard.”